Social and Educational Justice for Youth

 Financial Literacy Training for the Unbanked

-In partnership with the Berean District Association, FRCC facilitates workshops with personal financial to educate on: the importance of banks and utilizing banking tools to reduce wasted money (money order fees, check cashing fees, payday loans, etc.), safe and affordable banks, predatory lending practices, savings and checking accounts, check-cashing facilities.
+In partnership with the TRIO Talent Research Program for middle and high schoolers, Berean District Association, and other organizations as requested, FRCC facilitates workshops with personal financial experts to educate on: the importance of banks and utilizing banking tools to reduce wasted money (money order fees, check cashing fees, payday loans, etc.), safe and affordable banks, predatory lending practices, savings and checking accounts and check-cashing facilities.

 FRCC is committed to developing Partnerships and Collaborations with organizations who share a mutual concern in impacting the lives of children, families, and communities – A catalyst for change.